Skip to main content

 Figure \(\PageIndex{6}\): Pericyclic cycloaddition reactions using molecular orbitals

 Singlet oxygen can be made from triplet oxygen by photoexcitation.
-Alternatively, it can be made from triplet oxygen through collision with an excited molecule that relaxes to the ground state after a radiationless energy transfer to triplet oxygen to form reactive singlet oxygen.
-This later process accounts for the photobleaching of colored clothes when the conjugated dye molecules absorb UV and Vis light and relax to the ground state by transferring energy to triplet oxygen to form singlet oxygen.
-That can more readily react with the conjugated double bonds in the dye.
+Alternatively, it can be generated by collision with an excited molecule, which relaxes to the ground state after a radiationless energy transfer to triplet oxygen, forming reactive singlet oxygen.
+This latter process accounts for the photobleaching of colored clothes, as conjugated dye molecules absorb UV and Vis light and relax to the ground state by transferring energy to triplet oxygen, which then forms singlet oxygen.
+That can more readily react with the dye's conjugated double bonds.
 These processes are summarized in Figure \(\PageIndex{7}\).

 Figure \(\PageIndex{7}\): Photosensitization and the reaction of dyes with singlet state dioxygen